cvairlis/PowerShell/Log_Analysis_Reporting_Visualization/README.md

 - Dates Time and TimeRanges American Style

-- DataBase have to re-created every new Year !!!
+- DataBase have to re-created every new Year to contain only events occured the current year !!!
 	This is because if there are events from past years log analysis - Get-HashTableForTimeLineChart cmdlet cannot produce correct results.